tomchor/pymicra/docs/qcontrol.rst

  number means that there was a problem while collecting the data and that file is discarded
 - `nans_test=True` means you want to check for "Not a Number"s, or missing numbers.
 If one is found it is interpolated
+- `lower_limits` and `upper_limits` provide the bounds for the data.
+Any data that falls outside theese bounds is interpolated.
+Usually it is suggested that at least the concentrations have `0` as lower limits.
+Or that very high values should be used that would surely indicate sensor malfunction (like temperatures of over 70 degrees Celsius).
+- `spikes_test` tells the function whether to test for spikes or not.
+Spikes are interpolated over.
+- `spikes_func` every point is tested for spikes using this function.
+If the result if `True`, it is considered a spike.
+Any Pandas function works here, as `x` in this case is a pandas `DataFrame`.
+- `visualize_spikes` decides if you want to see the points you are considering as spikes or not.
+A matplotlib plot appears on screen.
+This is good for the first iterations of the quality control, so you can calibrate your spike parameters and see if your spikes test is really doing what you think it's doing.
+- `max_replacement_count` sets the maximum number of replaces values a run can have before it is discarded.
+ This included replacements from the NaNs test, bounds test and spikes test.
+- `outdir` is the path to the directory where the quality-controled files will be copied.
+- `replaced_report` is the path to a file that will be created with a detailed report on the replacements that were made.

+More options are available